developdenver/CFP-Workshop/README.md

 > **Dan Corbin** is the Sr. Director of Product Management at Return Path and Instructor of Product Management at General Assembly.
 He’s a Certified Scrum Professional with almost 20 years of product development experience.
 Dan is also the co-organizer of The Product League and the Agile Austin Product SIG meetups, as well as an instructor at Agile Austin U.

-> **Kim Schlesinger** is Site Reliability Engineer at ReactiveOps.
+> **Kim Schlesinger** is a Site Reliability Engineer at ReactiveOps.
 Prior to being an SRE, Kim was an Instructor, Web Developer, and Curriculum Designer for the Full-Stack Immersive Program at Galvanize.
 Kim loves working at the intersection of tech and adult education.

 > In her spare time, Kim is a CrossFit athlete and she is the Head of Education and Content for Develop Denver, a 2-day conference for developers, designers, strategists and tech leaders.